 Overview provides a general introduction to the technical basis of the extraordinary significance of the individual.
-In this page the history of this kind of approach is briefly addressed.
+On this page the history of this kind of approach is briefly addressed.

-As you might be thinking, this is way too simple an explanation to have not occurred to the physicists who work in the field, some of the smartest people in the world.
+As you might be thinking, the concept of the world being defined by the individual is way too simple an explanation to have not occurred to the physicists who work in the field, some of the smartest people in the world.
 It has.
 The seeds of such ideas have been present in our culture for at least thirty years.
 This is a form of ‘many minds’ theory.
 As the mathematician and philosopher Matthew Donald states:

 Many-minds interpretation of quantum mechanics extends the many-worlds interpretation by proposing that the distinction between worlds should be made at the level of the mind of an individual observer.
 (1998)

 Naturally, it is not difficult to see why the physics community have not been inclined to take this idea seriously.
 What has mind got to do with objective physical reality?
 Obviously nothing.
 On the other hand, it is true that this resolves the great paradoxes of the quantum theory.
-Just as the QBism world resolves all the problems, if the world is only determinate where defined by the information in the brain of the observer, the famous measurement problem does not arise.
+Just as the QBism world resolves all the problems, so too does the many-minds concept.
+In both cases, if the world is only determinate where defined by the information in the brain of the observer, the famous measurement problem does not arise.
 Above all, however, there has been no explanatory principle, no reason why this should be the case.
 But now there is.
-As explained in Overview, the inside view of the individual is present in a great number of worlds, and the result is the world superposition.
-In order to properly understand all this we need to begin with the famous many worlds theory of quantum mechanics.
+As explained in The Indeterminate World, the world hologram of the individual is present in a great number of worlds, and the result is the world superposition.

 There are two central points to be made here.
 The first is that the mind has to be defined in such a way as for this to make sense.
 The second is that an explanation has to be found of why the world of the mind should be different from the world of the body.